 Among the four major U.S. credit card networks, Discover has the third highest acceptance rate among merchants domestically.
 However, it does not lag far behind the two leaders, Visa and Mastercard.
 Of course, there are exceptions to this rule.
 Mostly notably, Costco — America's largest membership-only warehouse club — accepts only Visa cards.

+As mentioned above, a large number of international merchants accept Discover.
+However, this acceptance isn't evenly spread among all countries.
 Discover has partnered with several other major card networks, which has helped to expand their reach abroad.
 In certain parts of the world, stores that accept Diners Club, China UnionPay or JCB will also accept a Discover-branded card.